Marcellis/mad-codelabs/docs/level2-task1/level2-task1.md

 ### Solution

-If you encounter problems you can always check [Marcellis/MadLevel2Task1](https://github.com/Marcellis/Madlevel2task1) for the whole solution.
+If you encounter problems you can always check the [solution](https://gitlab.fdmci.hva.nl/android-app-development1/february-2021/ian_bradford/madlevel2task1) for the whole solution.

 ### Setup a new project